kaleyjoss/PCX_dashboard_stable/README.md

 conda activate dashboard
 ```

 Or, install the following packages with whatever package manager you use:
 pandas                    2.3.3
 numpy                     2.3.3
 dash                      2.14.2
+flask                     3.0.3
+xarray
 (*This was originally developed with Python 3.13.9)

 ## Run app